rihck/java-11-certification/bookNotes.md

 #### Tracing Eligibility
 The JVM waits patiently and monitors each object until it determines that the code no longer needs that memory.
 An object will remain on the heap until it is no longer reachable.
 It's not reachable when:

-* :ballot_box_with_check: The object no longer has any references pointing to it.
+*  The object no longer has any references pointing to it.
-* :ballot_box_with_check: All references to the object have gone out of scope.
+*  All references to the object have gone out of scope.

 **PS:** Check the book on `Page 66` for more visual examples.